zibi666/Lamp-ESP32-S3/main/audio/README.md

 -   **`AudioService`**: The central orchestrator.
 It initializes and manages all other audio components, tasks, and data queues.
 -   **`AudioCodec`**: A hardware abstraction layer (HAL) for the physical audio codec chip.
 It handles the raw I2S communication for audio input and output.
 -   **`AudioProcessor`**: Performs real-time audio processing on the microphone input stream.
 This typically includes Acoustic Echo Cancellation (AEC), noise suppression, and Voice Activity Detection (VAD). `AfeAudioProcessor` is the default implementation, utilizing the ESP-ADF Audio Front-End.
--   **`WakeWord`**: Detects keywords (e.g., "你好，小智", "Hi, ESP") from the audio stream.
-It runs independently from the main audio processor until a wake word is detected.
 -   **`OpusEncoderWrapper` / `OpusDecoderWrapper`**: Manages the encoding of PCM audio to the Opus format and decoding Opus packets back to PCM.
 Opus is used for its high compression and low latency, making it ideal for voice streaming.
 -   **`OpusResampler`**: A utility to convert audio streams between different sample rates (e.g., resampling from the codec's native sample rate to the required 16kHz for processing).